 Nvidia Shield TV

 If you want an Android TV streaming box with features like Dolby Vision and Atmos, 4K HDR and AI-upscaling, and a customizable remote, then Nvidia Shield TV and Shield TV Pro are for you.
 It's got Google Assistant built in and lets you stream from Chromecast apps.
 It's perfect for the techies and gamers who want more than Roku or Fire TV offer.
-It's not cheap.
+The bad news: it's not cheap.
 The good news: Nvidia seems to be better at privacy than those other guys.

 How can you control your data?

 What is the company’s known track record of protecting users’ data?

 In March 2022, a data leak happened at Nvidia that exposed credentials of over 71,000 employees.
 "Impacted data included over 70k employee email addresses and NTLM password hashes, many of which were subsequently cracked and circulated within the hacking community.”
 In a tweet Troy Hunt, the owner of HaveIBeenPwnd, stated that 17% of addresses were already in the database."
 Nvidia promptly stepped back and required all employees to change passwords.
 The consumer data was not impacted by the breach.

 Does this product meet our Minimum Security Standards?

 Anyone can report a vulnerability at https://www.nvidia.com/en-us/security/report-vulnerability/